advertisement

 HTML is a markup language used primarily to create hypertext Web pages, which are published on the Web and displayed in any web browser.
 A markup language is a set of notations that specifies how the content should look in the browser.
 HTML is derived from standard Generalized Markup Language (SGML), Which is the mother language of HTML.
 SGML is a markup language that defines the structure of another markup language.

-introduction of an improved set of standards and specifications.
+HTML has evolved over the years with the introduction of an improved set of standards and specifications.
 HTML 1.0 was the first version of HTML introduced in 1993. at that time, there were very less people involved in designing Websites.
 HTML 2.0 was introduced in 1995 and included the complete HTML 1.0 specifications with additional features. other versions are as follows:

 HTML 3